 Alectra response to COVID-19

-- As of the date you are applying, you have overdue amounts owing from at least two electricity bills since March 17, 2020.
+- You have overdue amounts owing from one or more electricity bill(s) incurred since March 17, 2020

 Alectra had previously waived all late payment charges for past due accounts to ease pressure on residential and business customers, while offering multiple support programs for those experiencing financial hardships.
 Those support programs remain in place to assist customers who are experiencing difficulties.